Lukáš Juliš: First team

 On 5 November 2020, he scored a hat-trick in a 4–1 away win against Celtic in the 2020–21 UEFA Europa League.
 In the home match against Celtic on 27 November he scored a brace in a second 4–1 win.

-UD Ibiza
+Ibiza

 Juliš joined UD Ibiza of the Segunda División in January 2023, signing a half-season contract.

+Sigma Olomouc

+Juliš joined Sigma Olomouc in June 2023, signing a two-season contract.

+Žilina

+On 5 June 2025, Juliš signed a contract with Žilina until 31 December 2027 as a free agent.

 International career

 Juliš has represented his country at various age groups.
 He was a member of the Czech squad in the 2011 FIFA U-17 World Cup in Mexico, where he was a scorer of both Czech goals.
 Czech Republic was knocked out in the group phase after one win and two defeats.
 Juliš represented the Czech Republic in the 2017 UEFA European Under-21 Championship in Poland.
 The team was knocked out in the group phase after one win and two defeats.